legumeinfo/datastore-specifications/PROTOCOLS/README.md

 ### Datastore instances and organization
 As of January 2025, the datastore is being maintained at three locations:
   - ceres.scinet.usda.gov
-  - atlas-login.hpc.msstate.edu
   - c2s2.usda.iastate.edu

 The public content of the datastore is made available via https from the instance at c2s2.

 <b>The best practice is to do any curation on ceres.</b> The instance at c2s2 is being used for display
 of the data at the relevant urls: https://data.legumeinfo.org and https://data.soybase.org.
-The instance at atlas-login.hpc.msstate.edu is for backup and for data access when ceres is unavailable due to periodic maintenance.

-The longer-term hope is for the datastore to be hosted for public access in a USDA Azure instance, with a .gov URL.

 "The datastore" is comprised of three directories:
 * <b>v2</b>  -- The public datastore, accessed at https://data.legumeinfo.org or https://data.soybase.org